-When you visit, you will most likely see them in a hospital and not a private clinic.
+When you visit a specialist in the Netherlands, you will most likely see them in a hospital and not a private clinic.
 When you arrive at the hospital, look for the sign Poliklinieken and the correct department.

 The initial appointment generally does not last more than five to 10 minutes, as its purpose is to determine whether further diagnosis and / or treatment are needed.
 After this, it may be that you make a new appointment, are sent straight for tests or even referred to a different specialist.

 Most hospitals in the Netherlands have shared rooms or wards of up to six patients and may be mixed gender.
 Beds usually have private televisions and phones, although you will be charged to use these.
 Patients need to bring their own nightwear, toiletries and other personal requirements.

 All hospitals have children’s wards and there are also special children’s hospitals, which provide more facilities to keep children entertained while in hospital or to help them with school work during their stay.

 Some children’s hospitals and wards are able to accommodate parents overnight.
 Please note, visiting hours vary between hospitals and are usually strictly enforced.

 Here is a list of hospitals per city all over the Netherlands:

 - Academisch Medisch Centrum (Academic)

 - VU Medische Centrum (Academic)

 - Onze Lieve Vrouwe Gasthuis (Teaching)